Eyongkevin/Udacity-Image-Processing-API/README.md

 ### 2. Resize endpoint
 `http://localhost:5000/resize?w=<width>&h=<height>`

 Using the endpoint above, we can provide our width and height value that we want our images to be resized.
+Check the example below

 `http://localhost:5000/resize?w=500&h=400`